All Episodes

 Hugo Chavez in Venezuela.

-But they just they don't stop.
+But they just, they don't stop.

-They advance these ideas in these this is this is why an electoral majority needs to happen in order to defeat these people, and even after they're defeated, they try to go around it in other ways, getting judges like unanimous decision in Iowa today by the Supreme Court, unanimous, that a ban on gay marriage is unconstitutional.
+And even after they're defeated, they try to go around it in other ways, getting judges like unanimous decision in Iowa today by the Supreme Court, unanimous, that a ban on gay marriage is unconstitutional.

 Now, I guarantee you, if we could go dig up James Madison, say, Mr. Madison, did you intend for the Constitution to say people of the same sex could get married?

-And I I guarantee you would have he would have a What are you talking about?
+And I guarantee you, he would have a...

 Are you sure you're asking me about the Constitution?

-But then the four judges are the major the the you whatever the number, whether unanimous in the Iowa Supreme Court has just they've just said what the what they think the Constitution says.
+But then the four judges are the majority, whatever the number was, they're unanimous in the Iowa Supreme Court.

-So this stuff they they never ever stop.
+So this stuff, they never, ever stop.

 That's what's so troubling about Obama.

-Look at this has been an incredible what is it, 60 or 70 days.
+Look at, this has been an incredible, what is it, 60 or 70 days?

 There's four years of this stuff left.

-And now we've got we got uh this Axelrod fella in the White House who puts all the words on the teleprompter that Obama says, and Rom Emanuel are now the editors for news organizations.
+And now we've got this axle rod fella in the White House who puts all the words on the teleprompter that Obama says.

-Already know they're executive editors for Newsweek.
+We already know they're executive editors for Newsweek.

 Here's the headline.

-Heading into the summit's final hours, however, it appeared the group would fail to reach a consensus as Nicholas Sarkozy pushed to have the G twenty spotlight offending tax havens based on a list published Thursday by the Organization for Economic Cooperation and Development, and China objected to that, largely because it doesn't belong to the OECD.
+Heading into the summit's final hours, however, it appeared the group would fail to reach a consensus as Nicholas Sarkozy pushed to have the G20 spotlight offending tax havens based on a list published Thursday by the Organization for Economic Cooperation and Development, and China objected to that, largely because it doesn't belong to the OECD.

 The whole thing could have fallen apart.